Bijit-Mondal/iLib-Developer/src/README.md

 actionText: Get Started →
 actionLink: /guide/installation
 features:
-- title: Feature 1 Title
+- title: Open Source
-  details: Feature 1 Description
+  details: It is a open source project and open for development by RKMVCC student
-- title: Feature 2 Title
+- title: Dark UI
-  details: Feature 2 Description
+  details: A eye soothing dark UI for comfort
-- title: Feature 3 Title
+- title: User Friendly
-  details: Feature 3 Description
+  details: Very user-friendly and easy to use
 footer: Made by Bijit Mondal with ❤️
 ---
 <ClientOnly>